Digital IDs are an effective tool against poverty.

 If a person cannot prove who they are, can they take advantage of all of the opportunities society has to offer?

-People living in low- and middle-income countries are more likely to go without ID.
+People living in low- and middle-income countries are more likely to go without personal details.
 More than half of those without proof of identity are children whose births were not registered.
 One in two women in low-income countries do not have ID.
 And even among those whose identity can be verified, many lack documentation that is suited to the digital age.

 This means many of the resources that could help them improve their quality of life are out of reach.
+Enter the digital ID.

 Hear from Ramesh Narayanan, Chief Technology Officer, MOSIP